-Following the aftermath of the worse day of our lives, the family supported and worked together to divide time to visit Mum at the hospital.
+Following the aftermath of the worst day of our lives, the family supported and worked together to divide time to visit Mum at the hospital.
 She found it exhausting at times, but she found it so comforting.
 I had come to work and told my manager and colleagues the devastating news – which they were very understanding and offered to help in any way.
 I broke down in tears in front of one of my colleagues who I was quite close to and she gave me the most loving warm hug (which I really needed).
 ‘Go and be there for her!’
 Never mind this place, just go right now!’
-She said in a compassionate voice And so I run out.
+She said in a compassionate voice.
+And so I ran out.

 I spent so much time with Mum in the hospital this one particular day, and tried to ask for any help she might need that I had forgotten to eat.
 ‘Kate, let’s take you and Max back to ours and get you something to eat’, my Auntie Maggie (Uncle Kevin’s wife) said.
 ‘You must be hungry and exhausted’.
 Auntie Maggie had also come to visit Mum for a bit and had some free time to buy her some toiletries and other bits and bobs to keep her going.
 I didn’t want to leave her and always felt guilty but she was getting very tired.
 ‘You’ll see me very soon, Mum,’ Max and I both said to her.
 So we let her have a sleep and quietly slipped out the door.

 Aunt Maggie drove us back to their house and made some lovely sandwiches.
 I always enjoyed it whenever as a family, we would go over to their house for dinner or even just to pop over for a couple of hours.
 The atmosphere in the house is always happy and positive.
 Filled with full of laughter and fun.
 I would also see my cousins around this time I come and visit the house.
 But they were working and doing their own thing, so it was very quiet – plus Uncle Kevin was working that day.